medaimane/medaimane/README.md

 ### Thinking of a project?🔥

-Connect and let's bring your vision to life!👇
+Let's connect and bring your vision to reality!

 <a href="https://www.upwork.com/freelancers/medaimane" target="_blank">Hire Me On Upwork</a> | <a href="https://lnk.bio/medaimane" target="_blank">More Links</a>